THE DAILY RISE & FALL OF OUR LEARNERS

 This is the sad reality for many learners.
 I know because I have had the displeasure of closely observing hundreds of learners for some time.

-Their growing bodies cannot withstand this storm of events.
+Their growing bodies cannot withstand the onslaught of these events.
 Their brains are blocked; their minds are muddy; and their bodies are imbalanced.

 They suffer from poor concentration and performance, mental health problems, and other health issues such as weight gain and acne.